 Festive food, rich traditions and quality time with family and friends are the hallmarks of any holiday.
-And thanks to the International Festival of the Holidays and yuletide takeovers of two popular attractions, Epcot has a sleighful of it, making it an ideal place to celebrate the holiday season at Walt Disney World for 2022.
+And thanks to the International Festival of the Holidays and yuletide takeovers of two popular attractions, Epcot has a sleighful of it, making it an ideal place to celebrate the holiday season at Walt Disney World for 2023.
 Best of all, with a merry mix of kid-friendly activities and attractions, adult-friendly drinks with a festive twist, and a veritable world tour of everyone’s favorite seasonal sweet, the humble holiday cookie, there’s something here to satisfy guests of all sorts.

-So, if you’re considering an Epcot Christmas vacation (or whatever holiday you celebrate this time of year), bring a cozy sweater and a hearty appetite, as we dig into all the holiday happenings at Epcot in 2022, including a yuletide photo tour of the culturally inspired decorations spread around the World Showcase pavilions.
+So, if you’re considering an Epcot Christmas vacation (or whatever holiday you celebrate this time of year), bring a cozy sweater and a hearty appetite, as we dig into all the holiday happenings at Epcot in 2023, including a yuletide photo tour of the culturally inspired decorations spread around the World Showcase pavilions.
+(Updated October 25, 2023)

 Celebrating the Holidays at Epcot – Christmas Decorations, Holiday Traditions, Seasonal Entertainment, Festive Treats & More

 Each holiday season, Epcot is the last theme park at Walt Disney World to join the festive fray.
 (Blame it on the ever-popular International Food & Wine Festival, which typically runs from mid-July until a few days before Thanksgiving.)
-Unlike the rest of Disney World, which celebrates the season from November 11 to December 31 this year, the holidays at Epcot run from November 25 to December 31, 2022.
+Unlike the rest of Disney World, which celebrates the season from November 11 to December 31 this year, the holidays at Epcot run from November 24 to December 30, 2023.

 However, just because it’s late to the Christmas party doesn’t mean Epcot is lacking in wintertime fun.
-On the contrary, whether you’re into seasonal dishes and drinks, merry music, jolly holiday decorations or treasured family traditions, “yule” find it all at Epcot this holiday season – including, not to mention, all the Disney characters dressed up for meet-and-greets in their wintry best.
+On the contrary, whether you’re into seasonal dishes and drinks, merry music, jolly holiday decorations or treasured family traditions, “yule” find it all at Epcot this holiday season—including, not to mention, all the Disney characters dressed up for meet-and-greets in their wintry best.

 Along with Santa Claus (that’s right, Old St. Nick himself also makes an appearance), here’s everything coming to town during Christmas at Epcot.